 - They are dissatisfied/unhappy with their environment.

-- They are influenced by their peers.
+- They are influenced by their peers / family / partners.

-- They approach drugs/alcohol as an experiment.
+- They approach substances as an experimental.

 - They believe they will be able to stop if it becomes a problem.